yaochenkun/mine-sweeper-game/README.md

 ## Key Points
 * Use amounts of identifiers to represent the __statuses__ (mine or no mine(i.e. 0~8 mines around)) of each cell in map.
-* Design __two recursions__ to implement:<br>
+* Design __two recursions__ to implement:
-  1.the searching process when user clicks a 'no mine' cell;<br>
+ 1. the searching process when user clicks a 'no mine' cell;
-  2.the automatic opening process of the surrouding cells when the central cell was determined.
+ 2. the automatic opening process of the surrouding cells when the central cell was determined.